MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/collectionview/layout.md

 };
 ```

-This code results in a vertical two-column grid, that has a vertical spacing of 20 around each item, and a horizontal spacing of 30 around each item:
+This code results in a vertical two-column grid, that has a vertical spacing of 20 between items, and a horizontal spacing of 30 between items:

 [![Screenshot of a CollectionView with item spacing, on Android](layout-images/vertical-grid-spacing.png "CollectionView item spacing")](layout-images/vertical-grid-spacing-large.png#lightbox "CollectionView item spacing")